How to Add Cell Borders in Excel 2010

 Click the type of line you want to apply to the selected cells.

 When selecting an option on the Borders drop-down menu, keep these things in mind:

-To have Excel draw borders only around the outside edges of the entire cell selection, click the Outside Borders or the Thick Box Border option.
+To have Excel draw borders only around the outside edges of the entire cell selection (in other words, following the path of the expanded cell cursor), click the Outside Borders or the Thick Box Border option.

 If you want borderlines to appear around all four edges of each cell you’ve selected, select the All Borders option.

 To change the type of line or line thickness or color of the borders you apply to a cell selection, open the Format Cells dialog box and use the options on its Border tab (click More Borders at the bottom of the Borders button’s drop-down menu or press Ctrl+1 and then click the Border tab).